-Drawing in particular on critical accounts of governmentality and neoliberalism, the module considers how rationalities, technologies and practices of security are shifting in response to concerns about globalization.
+The module considers how rationalities, technologies and practices of security have been shifting in response to concerns about globalization.
 Rather than focusing primarily on security threats, it examines security itself as a significant factor in shaping how societies - and globalisation more generally - work.
-The module begins by developing a critical theoretical framework for thinking about globalisation and security and then examines a series of case study topics (e.g. money, human mobility, terrorism, the drugs trade, global health, urban landscapes, energy and climate change) to consider how security is conceptualised, practiced, experienced and contested across a variety of sites and spaces.
+Drawing on the work of Michel Foucault and other thinkers, the module begins by developing a conceptual framework for thinking critically about globalisation and security and then examines a series of case study topics (e.g. human mobility, terrorism, illicit drugs, epidemics, cities, energy and climate) to consider how security is conceptualised, practiced, experienced and contested across a variety of sites and spaces.

 100% coursework – 1 x 3000 word essay